Search for synchrotron pair echo emission following KM3-230213A: Summary and Discussion

 We used the \textit{Fermi}-LAT data to search for sub-threshold sources with TS $\gtrsim 16$ that fall within $3.5^\circ $ degrees of the KM3-230213A localization, a search area slightly relaxed beyond the 99\% containment region of $3^\circ$ for KM3-230213A.
 We searched two datasets separately: the first one uses the complete $\sim$ 17-year dataset from all \textit{Fermi}-LAT observations.
 The second one uses the $\sim 2$ years of data from the observation time of KM3-230213A until April 1, 2025.
 We uncovered 3 sub-threshold sources that are not catalogued by \textit{Fermi}-LAT.
 Two sub-threshold sources are detected on the all-time dataset, while one candidate source seems to be a transient sub-threshold gamma-ray source that becomes significant only after the observation of KM3-230213A.
+We note that for all the sub-threshold sources discussed in this work, the $> 2\sigma$ fluctuations observed in the light curves are consistent with natural statistical variation and are not a good indicator of the source's intrinsic variability.

 The transient sub-threshold gamma-ray source (J0616.1--0428) is located just outside the 99\% error circle of KM3---230213A and is of interest because of its temporal coincidence with the observation of the neutrino.
-However, this sub-threshold source may be the unrelated flaring of a microquasar, in which case it would have insufficient bolometric luminosity to produce a hundreds of PeV neutrino.
+However, this sub-threshold source may be the unrelated flaring of a microquasar, in which case it would not have sufficient bolometric luminosity to produce a neutrino at hundreds of PeV.
 We note, however, that Fermi-LAT evidence for GeV emission in microquasars is limited to the three of the brightest microquasars ever observed \citep{2025ApJ...979L..40M}.
 While a firm identification of a microquasar as a gamma-ray emitter would be extremely interesting, it requires confirmation using correlated variability with a different wavelength.